Trams in Europe: Overview

 Paris reintroduced trams with line T1 in 1992, and many French cities have seen a similar revival, for example the Tramway de Grenoble and the Montpellier trams.

 The Czech capital Prague had planned one new line and the extension of eight others between 2007 and 2016, with an official of the Prague Public Transport Company stating that "In Europe in the past 10 years, tram transportation is the preferred way of transit; we can say that tram transportation is going through its renaissance period".

 In Luxembourg City, Luxembourg, trams were reintroduced in December 2017, after being replaced by buses in 1964.

-All the former communist countries of Central and Eastern Europe, excluding Lithuania, Northern Macedonia, Montenegro, Moldova and Slovenia, have extensive tram infrastructure.
-Industrial freight use of city tram lines was a widespread practice until the 1960s but has since mostly disappeared.
+All the former communist countries of Central and Eastern Europe, excluding Albania, Lithuania, North Macedonia, Montenegro, Moldova and Slovenia, have extensive tram infrastructure.
+Industrial freight use of city tram lines was a widespread practice until the 1960s, but has since mostly disappeared.
 Another factor is an increasing replacement of trams with trolleybuses as cities face a rapid increase in traffic, and such replacement often allows more of the roadway to be used by cars.
 One of the exceptions is Warsaw, Poland, where the last trolleybus line was closed in the year 1995 due to high maintenance costs, and replaced with buses.
 Czech ČKD Tatra and the Hungarian Ganz factories were notable manufacturers of trams.